On The War Memorial Trail….. The WWII Soldier Who Died While Reading A Dutch-English Dictionary

 In September 1942 Ronald was sent to #61 Canadian Army Basic Training Centre in New Glasgow, Nova Scotia, and then in November 1942 to the Canadian Armoured Corps Advanced Training Centre (CACATC) in Borden, Ontario.

 In a January 29, 1943 interview, it was noted that Ronald had completed Basic and Advanced CAC training and that he wished to apply to the Canadian Provost Corps.
-He was described as having “...good appearance, straight forward manner...”
+He was described as having a “...good appearance, straight forward manner...”
 It noted that he was a “…strong, healthy normal man in all respects...” with a “…sound practical education…” and a “…good position in civilian life…

 In March 1943 he was transferred to #3 CACRU (Canadian Armoured Corps Reinforcement Unit) to go overseas, arriving in the United Kingdom on March 17.
 Over a year later, on August 11, 1944, he was transferred to the Canadian Fusiliers Regiment.
 On September 18, 1944, he was in France with the Regiment, part of the Canadian Infantry Corps.